Course & Curriculum Design

 - Traveling over winter break, the Cornell Wind Symphony (CU Winds) visited partners in Haiti and the Dominican Republic to find out the transformative power of music for cultural and economic development.

-No matter how your course takes shape, you’ll want to have it tagged as community engaged.
-If you meet the criteria for a community-engaged course, contact the registrar in your college or school to ask about course tagging.
+No matter how your course takes shape, you’ll want to have it tagged as community-engaged learning.
+If you meet the criteria, contact the registrar in your college or school to ask about course tagging.

-- Check the list of community-engaged courses at Cornell to see what’s currently offered.
+- Check the list of community-engaged learning courses at Cornell to see what’s currently offered.

 - Watch the six modules (about 20 minutes each) in the Designing and Delivering a Service-Learning Course video series from the UMass Dartmouth Leduc Center.